AgonConsole8/agon-docs/docs/GPIO.md

-# What is GPIO
+# User GPIO pins

-GPIO, or General Purpose Input and Output, is typically an electrical interface on a computer that is not dedicated to a single task.
+GPIO, or General Purpose Input and Output, is an interface on a computer that is not dedicated to a single task.
 On the Agon this is exposed as a series of pins for the user to interface to.
 This might be for input controls, such as a joystick or buttons, motion sensors, or outputs to control your Christmas tree lights, send data to other displays, microprocessors, or even connect to the internet.

-Whilst sharing many similar pins, there are some slight variations across the range of Agon machines.
+Whilst sharing many similar pins, there are some variations across the range of Agon machines.

 The first generation Agon Light has a double row of 32 pins, whereas the Agon Lght 2 has a double row of 34 pins.
 The additional pair of pins have been added for a battery power supply connection.

-The Agon Console8 adds a few extra rows for additional connectivity to parts of the ESP processor.
+The Agon Console 8 adds a few extra rows for additional connectivity to other parts of the ESP processor.

-## GPIO Pinouts - Original Agon Light
+## GPIO Pinouts - Original Agon Light by Bernardo Kastrup

 Viewed from the back, component side up, with the connector to the right of the board.

 ![](./images/iopinsAL1.png)

-## GPIO Pinouts - Agon Origins Edition
+## GPIO Pinouts - Agon Light Origins Edition by Bernardo Kastrup

 Viewed from the back, component side up, with the connector to the right of the board.
 A slight change with an additional pair of pins to the right hand side.
 The pin numbering is the same as the Agon Light 2 by Olimex.

 ![](./images/io_origins.png)

-## GPIO Pinouts - Agon Light 2 by Olimex
+## GPIO Pinouts - Agon Light 2 manufactured by Olimex

-Whilst the pin numbering system is different, the general layout is the same, apart from the last right hand two pins.
+The general layout is the same as the Origins Edition, apart from pins 1 & 2.

 ![](./images/iopinsAL2.png)